Trump, Republican senators meet to thrash out wall-funding dilemma

 WASHINGTON (Reuters) - U.S. President Donald Trump met with Republican senators on Friday after threatening a “very long” government shutdown just hours ahead of a midnight deadline, demanding $5 billion for border wall funding and seeking to shift blame for a holiday showdown to Democrats.

+There appeared to be little chance the Senate would go along with a bill passed by the House of Representatives on Thursday that would give Trump $5 billion toward building the wall on the Mexican border - one of the major themes of his presidency.

-The Republicans gathered at the White House at 10:30 a.m.
-(1730 GMT) to discuss the dilemma.
-Senator Richard Shelby said he doubted the issue would be resolved on Friday, and John Cornyn, the No. 2 Republican in the Senate, said there may be room for compromise but that Trump is unlikely to go for any bill that does not include money for the border wall he has been promoting since 2015.
+Republican Senator Richard Shelby said he doubted the issue would be resolved on Friday while John Cornyn, the No. 2 Republican in the Senate, said there may be room for compromise but that Trump was unlikely to go for any bill that does not include wall funding.

+Another Republican senator, Bob Corker, bluntly said, “The $5 billion is not going to pass.”

-The Republican-led Senate already had approved funds for the government through Feb.
-8 without money for the wall.
-On Thursday Trump pushed fellow Republicans in the House of Representatives to use the short-term funding bill as leverage to force through the border wall money despite Democratic objections.
+The Senate, where Republicans have only a 51-49 majority, already had approved funds for the government through Feb.
+8 but without money for the wall.
+On Thursday Trump pushed fellow Republicans in the House to use the short-term funding bill as leverage to force through the border wall money despite Democratic objections.

 In a series of early-morning tweets on Friday, Trump urged Senate Majority Leader Mitch McConnell to take up the amended bill from the House.